Xetibo/ReSet-Doc/sections/result/plugin_system.typ

 #let code = "
 public interface IAny<T> {
   // public T into_variant();
-  // This is not necessary as java doesn't support arbitrary interface
+  // This is not necessary as Java doesn't support arbitrary interface
   // implementation for existing types. public T value();
 }